muhnschein/clove/docs/SCOPE.md

 architectures the syscall filter is emitted for are `x86_64`, `aarch64` and `riscv64`.

-This is a scope decision, not an accident of where it was written. clove's security model is three layers of enforcement (§5), and two of those layers *are* Linux kernel interfaces — Landlock for the filesystem and outbound TCP, `seccomp` for the post-init syscall allowlist, systemd for the deployment-level clearnet lock.
-A build that ran without them would be a different program with the same name and weaker guarantees, presented to the user as the same thing.

-The choice follows OpenSSH's: support the platform properly rather than support every platform partially.
+The choice follows OpenSSH's: support one platform properly rather than support every platform partially.
 No portability shims, no feature detection beyond what the kernel baseline already guarantees, no accommodation for other operating systems in the code, the documentation, or the packaging.
-6.12 in particular is what makes Landlock ABI 4's outbound-TCP restriction and ABI 6's scoping something the code may rely on rather than probe for and hope.

-Layer 2's mechanisms are still reached through a single phase hook (`cloved`'s `sandbox::enter_post_init`), because one call site is easier to reason about than several — not because a port to another platform is planned.
-None is.

 ---